mozilla-services/iprepd/README.md

 #### GET /10.0.0.1

 Request the reputation for an IP address.
 Responds with 200 and a JSON document describing the reputation if found.
-Responds with a 404 if the IP address is unknown to iprepd, or is in the exceptions list.
+Responds with a 404 if the IP address is unknown to repd, or is in the exceptions list.

 The response body may include a `decayafter` element if the reputation for the address was changed